NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Click here to access the `Parallel Works User Guide <https://docs.parallel.works/>`_ .
 Note that when you click this link, you will navigate aways from the NOAA Cloud information page.

-The `Parallel Works login for NOAA RDHPCS is <https://noaa.parallel.works/login>`_.
+Click here for the `NOAA RDHPCS login to Parallel Works <https://noaa.parallel.works/login>`_ .

 .. note::
     When you click this link, you will navigate away from the NOAA Cloud information page.

     **User Name** is case sensitive, and is First.Last name, where the first character of first, and last name is an uppercase letter.

     **Password:** Combination of your paraphrase and 8 digits PIN from NOAA-RDHPCS RSA token.

 Workflow